-Ridge Trail to South Loop Trail to Filaree Trail to Panorama Trail to Savannah Trail to Ridge Trail Loop length: 2.9 or 3.3 miles with South Loop option
+Ridge Trail to South Loop Trail to Filaree Trail to Panorama Trail to Savannah Trail to Ridge Trail Loop length: 2.9 or 3.3 miles with South Loop option Degree of difficulty: Moderate Elevation gain: 800 feet

 - The bucolic beauty of southern Sonoma County is on display at this compact wilderness park 2 miles southwest of downtown Petaluma. - The park features grassy hillsides, oak groves, a fishing pond, picnic sites, a playground, and panoramic views of Petaluma to the east and Chileno Valley to the west. - Restrooms and drinking fountain in the parking lot.